YohanV1/wordle-clone-c/README.md

 # CLAP4-Wordle-Clone-in-C
-A very simple clone of Wordle made using C. This is a mini-project for our CLAP4 component at my university.
+A very simple clone of Wordle made using C. This is a mini-project for my CLAP4 component at university.
 The main purpose of this project was to explore file manipulation and understand how different concepts in C interact with each other.
 The project compiles in VS Code and Code::Blocks and runs in DOS.

 ## About Wordle: